 How can I get better at composing music?
 Composing music is a never-ending learning process.
-But nevertheless, a skill that can be learned.
+Nevertheless, it is a skill that can be learned.
 With each composition and every minute spent composing music, you get better.
 Here are the best books on music composition that you can use to improve your music-writing skills.

 Best Music Composition books